I am reqularly asked,

 If you are interested in becoming a coach and starting a coaching business, I’d like to offer you some practical success and training tips, do’s and don’ts, timing, cost and income information to save you time, money and suffering.

-This useful – and important – information will help you to check out this profession and, if you think it might be a fit for you, get started on the right track.
+This information will help you to check out this profession, appreciate the real challenges and, if you think it might be a fit for you, get started on the right track.

 – Steve Mitten CPCC, MCC (Master Certified Coach)

-Life coaching is a calling.
+Professional coaching is a calling.
 It is all about helping others.
-So if you enjoy people, and would like the flexibility that comes with running your own home-based business, coaching may be a good career fit for you.
+So if you enjoy people, and would like the flexibility that comes with running your own business, coaching may be a good career fit for you.

-As a life coach, you work one-on-one helping clients; discover what is truly important to them, bring out their best, and achieve the outcomes they most desire.
-It is wonderfully rewarding work which is typically done over the phone.
-And with the proper training (in coaching and business skills) and a consistent effort you can create a profitable business and a comfortable professional income within a few years.
-(Note – With the right approach you can begin to work with clients, and generate income within 3 – 6 months.
-And while some coaches fill their practices within 6 months, for the vast majority, it would be wise to assume it will take you longer.
-More on timing later.)
+As a coach, you work one-on-one helping clients; discover what is truly important to them, bring out their best, make changes they cannot make on their own, and achieve the outcomes they most desire.
+It is wonderfully rewarding work which is can be done over the phone or in person.
+And with the proper training (in coaching and business skills) and a consistent effort it is possible to create a profitable business and a comfortable professional income within a few years.
+With the right approach you can begin to work with clients, and generate income within the first couple of months.
+And while a few coaches fill their practices within the first year, for the vast majority, it would be wise to assume it will take you longer.
+More on timing later.

-Life coaching is growing quickly.
-Due to its popularity, high client satisfaction levels and growing demand, coaching has become one of the fastest growing home-based businesses in North America.
-It has also spread throughout Europe, Australia, New Zealand, South America and many parts of Asia.
+Coaching is growing quickly.
+Due to its popularity, high client satisfaction levels and growing demand, the coaching industry continues to grow quickly.
 The fact that 98.5% of all clients are satisfied with their coach (ICF research) speaks to the value of the process and is a good indicator for the future of the industry.
 And as more evidence-based research comes available, showing the efficacy of coaching, the profession will continue to grow.

 - It allows me to really make a difference in people’s lives.